 To complete this program, students must meet all University-wide graduation requirements.

-College-Level Requirements for the College of Arts & Sciences
+Liberal Arts an Sciences Distribution Requirements for the College of Arts & Sciences

 For students entering with an associate's degree, many of the College-Level Requirements for the College of Arts & Sciences may already have been met.
 The college does have a foreign language requirement, of two full years of a single foreign language.
 Five languages are currently offered online (Spanish, French, German, Latin, and Sign Language).
-Students also can transfer in language credit from other accredited institutions
+Students also can transfer in language credit from other accredited institutions.

 Psychology Core Requirements